bencodezen/bencodezen/src/blog/principles-of-an-ally.md

 date: 2019-01-03 13:46:12
 type: post
 blog: true
-excerpt: As many people are aware of, there is a big movement to support underrepresented groups in order to help them establish their voice and encourage more diversity in the community.
+excerpt: As many people are aware of, there is a big movement to support underrepresented groups in order to help their voices be heard and encourage more diversity in the community.
 That said, I have noticed that there are many people who mean well in their attempts to be "allies" and often end up with the opposite result.
 tags:
     - ally
 ---

 ## Introduction

-As many people are aware of, there is a big movement to support underrepresented groups in order to help them establish their voice and encourage more diversity in the community.
+As many people are aware of, there is a big movement to support underrepresented groups in order to help their voices be heard and encourage more diversity in the community.
 That said, I have noticed that there are many people who mean well in their attempts to be "allies" and often end up with the opposite result.
 So I have decided to write this quick overview on what I believe it means to be an ally.
 I hope that this will shed some light for those who want to be allies as well and don't know how to do so.

 ## Principles